How to Fix a Garbage Disposal Leaking from the Bottom

 Regular Cleaning Recommendations

-Keeping your garbage disposal clean is the key to a leak-free kitchen.
-After each use, flush it with plenty of cold water for about a minute.
+A clean garbage disposal is crucial to avoid leaks.
+After every use, flush it with cold water for a minute to keep it functioning properly.

 Long-term Care Tips